anh-nguyenn/ForU_Github_Final/README.md

 3. Open terminal navigate to the source code in your computer
 4. Install related library - pod install
 5. Open the project workspace
+6. Sign in with your apple developer account
-6. Connect your iphone with your MacOS device by USBC-to-Lightning
+7. Connect your iphone with your MacOS device by USBC-to-Lightning
-7. Build the app on your device
+8. Build the app on your device
-8. Trust the device and run it
+9. Trust the device and run it